 We currently have limited international operations, but our business strategy incorporates potentially expanding internationally if any of our product candidates receive regulatory approval.
-We currently plan to rely on collaborators, including NHS, to commercialize any approved products outside of the United States.
+We currently conduct clinical studies in Canada and intend to begin conducting clinical studies in Australia and New Zealand.
+We may conduct clinical studies in other countries as well.
+We currently plan to rely on collaborators, including NHS, to commercialize certain approved products outside of North America.
 Doing business internationally involves a number of risks, including but not limited to:

-- multiple, conflicting and changing laws and regulations, such as privacy regulations, tax laws, export and import restrictions, employment laws, regulatory requirements and other governmental approvals, permits and licenses; - failure by us to obtain and maintain regulatory approvals for the use of our products in various countries; - additional potentially relevant third-party patent rights; - complexities and difficulties in obtaining protection and enforcing our intellectual property; - difficulties in staffing and managing foreign operations; - complexities associated with managing multiple payor reimbursement regimes, government payors or patient self-pay systems; - limits in our ability to penetrate international markets; - financial risks, such as longer payment cycles, difficulty collecting accounts receivable, the impact of local and regional financial crises on demand and payment for our products and exposure to foreign currency exchange rate fluctuations; - natural disasters, political and economic instability, including wars, terrorism and political unrest, outbreak of disease, boycotts, curtailment of trade and other business restrictions; - certain expenses including, among others, expenses for travel, translation and insurance; and - regulatory and compliance risks that relate to maintaining accurate information and control over sales and activities that may fall within the purview of the U.S. Foreign Corrupt Practices Act, its books and records provisions, or its anti-bribery provisions.
+- multiple, conflicting and changing laws and regulations, such as privacy regulations, tax laws, export and import restrictions, employment laws, regulatory requirements and other governmental approvals, permits and licenses; - failure by us to obtain and maintain regulatory approvals for the use of our products in various countries; - additional potentially relevant third-party patent rights; - complexities and difficulties in obtaining protection and enforcing our intellectual property; - difficulties in staffing and managing foreign operations; - complexities associated with managing multiple payor reimbursement regimes, government payors or patient self-pay systems; - limits in our ability to penetrate international markets; - financial risks, such as longer payment cycles, difficulty collecting accounts receivable, the impact of local and regional financial crises on demand and payment for our products and exposure to foreign currency exchange rate fluctuations; - natural disasters, political and economic instability, including wars, terrorism and political unrest, outbreak of disease, boycotts, curtailment of trade and other business restrictions: - certain expenses including, among others, expenses for travel, translation and insurance; and - regulatory and compliance risks that relate to maintaining accurate information and control over sales and activities that may fall within the purview of the U.S. Foreign Corrupt Practices Act, its books and records provisions, or its anti-bribery provisions.